Salt Lake City’s Rainbow Colors Fly Year Round

 Where to Eat, Drink & Club

 When it comes to eating and drinking, you’ll never be able to hit all there is to see.
-Salt Lake City has two official gay clubs: The Sun Trapp and Club Try-Angles, which would be good starting points.
-These are a few options that are sure not to disappoint:
+Salt Lake City's gay clubs — Club Try-Angles, Club Verse and The Sun Trapp — are a good starting point.
+And are are a few other options that won't disappoint:

 Whether planning a weekend getaway or a full-blown vacation, one of the best resources for current information is Q Salt Lake Magazine, the city’s leading gay news and event listing website.